Law enforcement in Japan: Prefectural police

 All operational police units are organized into prefectural police for each prefecture.
 Prefectural police are organized and commanded by their respective Prefectural Police Headquarters, and each one has a Prefectural Public Safety Commission and numerous operational units.

 Most prefectural police are simply named the Prefectural Police (県警察, Ken-keisatsu) of their respective prefecture (e.g. Shizuoka Prefectural Police).
 However, certain prefectural police, especially those serving prefectures with larger populations, have different names: Tokyo's police is the Tokyo Metropolitan Police Department (警視庁, Keishi-chō); Hokkaido's is known as (道警察, Dō-keisatsu); and Ōsaka's and Kyōto's are known as (府警察, Fu-keisatsu).

 The total strength of the prefectural police is 260,400 police officers and 28,400 civilian staff as of 2018, for a total of approximately 288,000 personnel.

-Ranks
+Staffing

+Legally, there are two types of law enforcement officer in Japan: Judicial police officials (司法警察職員, Shihō keisatsu shokuin), prescribed by Article 189 of the Code of Criminal Procedure (刑事訴訟法, Keiji-soshōhō), who work for prefectural departments and make up the majority of officers, and Special judicial police officials (特別司法警察職員, Tokubetsu shihō keisatsu shokuin), prescribed in Article 190 of the same law, experts who generally work for national agencies dealing with specialized fields.
+There are also other public safety officials which have neither designation, and whose powers are legislated for in other acts.

+As of 2017, the total strength of police reached approximately 296,700 personnel, including 262,500 police officers, 900 Imperial Guards, and 33,200 civilian staff; this includes approximately 23,400 female police officers and 13,000 female civilian staff.

+Judicial police officials

-Police officers are divided into eleven ranks:
+Judicial police officers serving in prefectural departments or the NPA are divided into eleven ranks: